10 – Cattle Drive

 The Marshall Tucker Band was formed in the early 1970’s.
 Their roots began in the town of Spartanburgh, South Carolina.
 The band’s first album entitled The Marshall Tucker Band was released in 1973.
-For the next ten years the band would release at least one new album ever year in what was considered their most prominent period.
+For the next ten years the band would release at least one new album every year in what was considered their most prominent period.
 Even though the music industry went through many changes in the 1980’s, The Marshall Tucker Ban continued to tour and release new albums.

 # 10 – Cattle Drive